-Open again, turn, and bend both the top and bottom ends this time - these should measure the same as the lengthways ones you've just done.
+Open again, turn, and fold both the top and bottom ends this time - so they measure the same as the lengthways folds you've just done.

-Cut out doors, windows and chimneys if you want.
-Turn over and stick the tabs that form the roof nice and snug with glue or sellotape, then the walls..
+When you're happy, stick the tabs that form the roof nice and snug with glue or sticky tape then the walls..

 ...checking it sits properly as you do it.

 We had a Richard Scarry moment and drew rooms on the back as well.